 We all have standards in all aspects of our daily experiences.

-In the context of intimate relationship, people tend to set high standards.
+In the context of an intimate relationship, people tend to set high standards.

-We tend to dream a perfect man or woman to marry.
+We tend to dream of a perfect man or woman to marry.

-Perfection defines all attributes of a person we want to be part of our life.
+Perfection defines all attributes of a person we want to be part of our lives.

 Men want to marry the sexiest and prettiest woman in the world.
 And women want to marry the most handsome man in the world.